Understanding Process Addiction

 The traditional model of addiction was simplistic.
-An individual would use a drug, for example, and experience a positive effect.
-Over time, they would develop a tolerance and need more and more to achieve the same positive effect.
+An individual would use a drug, for example, and experience a positive effect and over time they would develop a tolerance and need more and more to achieve the same positive effect.
 This would result in dependence on the drug and become addiction.

 While this model has the benefit of simplicity it does not explain behaviors that are recognized as addictive but involve no substance.
 Gambling, for example, is a recognized addiction, and it is estimated 1-3% of people have a severe gambling problem.
-But gambling is purely a process and there no physical dependence or withdrawal symptoms.2https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3354400/
+But gambling is purely a process and there no physical dependence or withdrawal symptoms22.S.
+S. Alavi, Behavioral Addiction versus Substance Addiction: Correspondence of Psychiatric and Psychological Views – PMC, PubMed Central (PMC).; Retrieved September 23, 2022, from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3354400/.

 Modern understanding of addiction has developed, and now recognizes that it is the brain, and not the substance, that creates the addiction.
 While drugs can create a physical dependence, it’s actually the brain’s own neuroplasticity that is believed to create the addiction.

 When the brain’s reward centers are activated, the brain started to create pathways to them.
 This happens with the gambler betting just as much as it does with a cocaine user taking a hit.
 The brain creates the addiction by creating a compulsion for the behavior that stimulates the reward centers, whether that’s a drug or process.

 One of the problems of defining process addictions is that they involve behaviors that the majority of people exhibit without addiction.
 Not everyone gambles, everyone has to eat, most people will shop, use the internet, play video games or have a few drinks.
 But these are all behaviors that some people suggest can be addictive.